Binary prefix: Early prefixes

-There are several numeral prefixes in the English language that are binary prefixes, such as semi-, hemi-, di-, tetra- and octo-.
+There are several numeral prefixes in the English language that are binary prefixes, such as bi-, semi-, hemi-, di-, tetra- and octo-.

 The original metric system adopted by France in 1795 included two binary prefixes named double- (2×) and demi- (1/2×).
 However, these were not retained when the SI prefixes were internationally adopted by the 11th CGPM conference in 1960.